DigitalTwinAiUK/PROTOTYPE/README.md

 ## 🎯 Project Overview

 Professional demonstration platform showcasing AI-powered CNC manufacturing intelligence.
-Features dual-mode interface with pre-programmed Q&A and live AI chat powered by the DTAI Engineering Model 4.2b.
+Features a single interface with a Live AI chat powered by the DTAI Engineering Model 4.2b, which can be customized via a new Settings menu.

 **Target**: Client presentations (David Kerr - 3M GBP opportunity)
 **Status**: Production-ready